Dynamics on free-by-cyclic groups: Train track maps and full irreducibility

-\item There exists a linear graph structure (in the sense of Subsection~\ref{subsect:structures}) on $\Theta_z$ with respect to which $f_z$ is an expanding irreducible train-track map.

-\item If we additionally assume that $\fee$ is hyperbolic and fully irreducible, then $\fee_u\in \Out(\ker(u))$ is also hyperbolic and fully irreducible. \end{enumerate} \end{theorem:new iwip main}

-\begin{conv} For the remainder of the section, for the purposes of proving parts (1) and (2) of Theorem \ref{T:new iwip main}, we assume that $f \colon \Gamma \to \Gamma$ is an expanding irreducible train track map representing $\fee \in \Out(F_N)$.
-Note that by Lemma~\ref{L:tt-tame} the map $f$ is tame.
-We equip $\Gamma$ with the canonical eigenmetric and the corresponding linear structure, following Convention~\ref{conv:tt-fold}, and then construct the corresponding folding line and the folded mapping torus $X_\f$.
+The proof of Theorem~\ref{T:new iwip main}, will be given after establishing a sequence of lemmas.
+First we make the following \begin{conv} For the remainder of the section, for the purposes of proving part (1) of Theorem \ref{T:new iwip main}, we assume that $f\colon \Gamma \to \Gamma$ is an expanding irreducible train track map representing $\fee \in \Out(F_N)$.
+We do not assume $\fee$ is hyperbolic and fully irreducible until specifically stated; see Convention \ref{conv:iwiphyp}.